416 Ilam Road, Fendalton, Christchurch 8052

 At What Age Do Growing Pains Stop?

 Growing pains typically stop after a child reaches the age of 12.
 After this age, growing pains tend to ease in most children as periods of rapid growth have slowed down, and there is much less strain on their bones and muscles.
 However, they can still occur in adolescence.
-The good news is that growing pain episodes can be managed with the help of an experienced osteopath.
+The good news is that growing pain episodes can be managed with the help of an experienced Osteopath.

 6 Tips For Managing Growing Pains in Children